Battle of Midway: Aftermath

-After winning a clear victory, and as pursuit became too hazardous near Wake, American forces retired.
-Spruance once again withdrew to the east to refuel his destroyers and rendezvous with the carrier Saratoga, which was ferrying much-needed replacement aircraft.
+After winning a clear victory, and as pursuit became too hazardous near Wake Island, American forces retired.
+Spruance again withdrew to the east to refuel his destroyers and rendezvous with the carrier Saratoga, which was ferrying much-needed replacement aircraft.
 Fletcher transferred his flag to Saratoga on the afternoon of 8 June and resumed command of the carrier force.
-For the remainder of that day and then 9 June, Fletcher continued to launch search missions from the three carriers to ensure the Japanese were no longer advancing on Midway.
-Late on 10 June a decision was made to leave the area and the American carriers eventually returned to Pearl Harbor.
+For the remainder of that day and the next, Fletcher continued to launch search missions from the three carriers to ensure the Japanese were no longer advancing on Midway.
+Late on 10 June a decision was made to leave the area, and the American carriers returned to Pearl Harbor.

-Historian Samuel E. Morison noted in 1949 that Spruance was subjected to much criticism for not pursuing the retreating Japanese, thus allowing their surface fleet to escape.
+Historian Samuel E. Morison noted in 1949 that Spruance was criticized for not pursuing the retreating Japanese, allowing their surface fleet to escape.
 Clay Blair argued in 1975 that had Spruance pressed on, he would have been unable to launch his aircraft after nightfall, and his cruisers would have been overwhelmed by Yamamoto's powerful surface units, including Yamato.
 Furthermore, the American air groups had suffered considerable losses, including most of their torpedo bombers.
 This made it unlikely that they would be effective in an airstrike against the Japanese battleships, even if they had managed to catch them during the daytime.
-Also, by this time Spruance's destroyers were critically low on fuel.
+Also, Spruance's destroyers were critically low on fuel.

-On 10 June, the Imperial Japanese Navy conveyed to the military liaison conference an incomplete picture of the results of the battle.
-Chūichi Nagumo's detailed battle report was submitted to the high command on 15 June.
+On 10 June the Imperial Japanese Navy conveyed to the military liaison conference an incomplete picture of the results of the battle.
+Nagumo's detailed battle report was submitted to the high command on 15 June.
 It was intended only for the highest echelons in the Japanese Navy and government and was guarded closely throughout the war.
-In it, one of the more striking revelations is the comment on the Mobile Force Commander's (Nagumo's) estimates: "The enemy is not aware of our plans (we were not discovered until early in the morning of the 5th at the earliest)."
+In it, one of the more striking revelations is the comment on Mobile Force Commander Nagumo's estimates: "The enemy is not aware of our plans (we were not discovered until early in the morning of the 5th at the earliest)."
 In reality, the whole operation had been compromised from the beginning by American code-breaking efforts.